wuyangf7/OPERA/README.md

 7	ENSG00000213413	99817488	cg10547843	99601692	1.58132e-09	1	0.901598	0.901598	7.199497e-03	2.671772e-03	2.200594e-02
 ...
 ```
 Columns are chromosome, probe ID for the 1st exposure, probe position for the 1st exposure, probe ID for the 2nd exposure, probe position for the 2nd exposure, PPA for no associations, PPA for the 1st exposure marginal association, PPA for the 2nd exposure marginal association, PPA for the 1st and 2nd exposures joint association, p-value from HEIDI for the 1st exposure association, p-value from HEIDI for the 2nd exposure association, and p-value from HEIDI for the 1st and 2nd exposures joint association.
 Missing value is represented by "NA".

+Opera also automatically outputs the results from the pairwise SMR analysis in .smr file

 ```
 probeID	ProbeChr	Gene	Probe_bp	topSNP	topSNP_chr	topSNP_bp	A1	A2	Freq	b_GWAS	se_GWAS	p_GWAS	b_eQTL	se_eQTL	p_eQTL	b_SMR	se_SMR	p_SMR	p_HEIDI	nsnp_HEIDI
 ENSG00000238109	7	AC004893.10	98596857	rs2283015	7	98600839	G	C	0.0847203	-0.00193708	0.00365864	5.964895e-01	0.711699	0.0382071	1.926562e-77	-0.00272178	0.00514278	5.966378e-01	7.575220e-01	20